 Scene safety first.
 You can’t save the overdose victim if you are dying as well.

 First Aid for an Opioid Overdose- If you suspect an opioid overdose, first call 911.
 Get some professional help on the way.

 First aid for an opiate overdose is intra-nasal Narcan.
 The generic name for Narcan is naloxone.
 If you have a friend or family member who abuses opiates, you need to have a Narcan kit on hand at all times.

 In many states (including Ohio), you can purchase Narcan at a pharmacy without a prescription.
 Here is a list of Ohio pharmacies that will sell you the drug.
-It comes as a simple syringe loaded with the drug.
-Instead of a needle on the end of the syringe, it has a foam atomizer.
+It previously came in a simple syringe loaded with the drug.
+Instead of a needle on the end of the syringe, it had a foam atomizer.
 You stick the foam atomizer up the patient’s nose and depress the syringe plunger.
 It’s both simple and easy.
 It does not require a medical degree to administer.

 Here is a quick video on how to administer the intra-nasal naloxone:

 Watch for improvement in breathing.
 If the person hasn’t started breathing more regularly, give them a second dose after three to five minutes.

 Narcan does not work on all overdoses.
 Some victims will have taken too much of the opioid drug for this relatively small dose of Narcan to counteract.